top of page

 City First Aid

-Behind the Whiteboard #4 | The test that never made sense.
+Behind the whiteboard #4 | The test that never made sense.

 I can't count how many times we've heard this same story, before class and during class, in private and out in the open.
 "I can't do exams.
 They make me freeze, or I can't read, or I have dyslexia."
 Even within my own family some became the class clown, because being funny and getting sent out was easier than failing.
 So many carry that same fear and bring it along to first aid training.
 We get it.
 We understand and have been there too.
 That fear is why we are so relieved tha